huntdatacenter/docs/docs/govern-science/README.md

 **Welcome to our documentation for representatives that govern science in HUNT Cloud.**

 This section is aimed at represenatives for data controllers and service centers.
 See our [main documentation page](/) for other sections.

+Our [organizational access](/govern-science/organizational-access) section provides guidance on how new organizations can enable HUNT Cloud resources for their scientists.

 !["Illustration of sundial compass in brass."](../images/hunt-cloud_compass_250.png)